elven-js/elven.js/README.md

 Check out the example file: [example/index.html](/example/index.html)

 You will find the whole demo there.
-The same that is deployed here: [elvenjs.netlify.app](https://elvenjs.netlify.app)
+The same is deployed here: [elvenjs.netlify.app](https://elvenjs.netlify.app)

 ### What can it do?

 The API is limited for now, this will change, but even now, it can do most of the core operations:

-- authenticate using the Maiar mobile, Maiar browser extension or Elrond Web Wallet
+- authenticate using the xPortal mobile, MultiversX browser extension or MultiversX Web Wallet
 - handle expiration of the auth state
 - handle login with tokens to be able to get the signature
 - sign transactions